 Political leaders must be strategic in their Research and Communication to succeed in today’s climate.

-There is no one-size-fits-all solution; each leader must find a balance between what they want to say and what needs to be said.
+There is no one-size-fits-all solution; each leader must balance what they want to say and what needs to be said.
 The most important thing is to stay informed on the issues and plan how you will share your message with the public.

 Being a political leader takes work.